PubInv/PubInv/ideas/Immature Ideas.md

 I find myself right now in need of something fairly generic: A breakout board that has a MOSFET, a (potentially) high voltage input (by high I mean up to 30V, higher than an Arduino) and a place to solder a sensor.
 In my case, thise is a sensor uses one +5V rail, and ground rail, and brings back a signal in the 0V to +5V range.
 I think this is something than many other people would use.

+## Idea: Micropower to pump hot water for neonatal heating

+Possibly we can move a great deal of heat by using a very small pump attached to a large pot of water.
+If this could be done at cell-phone level milliwatttage, we might be in business here.